goodenoughllc/policies/privacy.md

 ### Advertising and cookies

 Good Enough runs contextual ads on various third-party platforms such as Google, Reddit, and LinkedIn.
-Users who click on one of our ads will be sent to the applpicable Good Enough marketing site.
+Users who click on one of our ads will be sent to the applicable Good Enough marketing site.
 Where permissible under law, we may load an ad-company script on their browsers that sets a third-party cookie and sends information to the ad network to enable evaluation of the effectiveness of our ads, e.g., which ad they clicked and which keyword triggered the ad, and whether they performed certain actions such as clicking a button or submitting a form.

 We also use persistent first-party cookies and some third-party cookies to store certain preferences, make it easier for you to use our applications, and perform A/B testing as well as support some analytics.